Mortgage-Backed Securities (MBS): What Are They And Should You Invest In Them?

-What Are Mortgage-Backed Securities?
+What Are Mortgage-Backed Securities (MBS)?

 How Do Mortgage-Backed Securities Work?

 One of the major investors in MBS is actually the U.S. government.
 The Treasury Department began buying loads of MBS during the last financial crisis in order to lower mortgage rates and stimulate the economy.

-In general, bonds – including in mortgage-backed securities – are considered safer assets, so when people want money to be protected, they put it in the bond market.
+In general, bonds – including mortgage-backed securities – are considered safer assets, so when people want money to be protected, they put it in the bond market.

 People trade MBS with the assistance of a broker, who places orders on behalf of their clients.
 MBS can be bought through a physical brokerage or purchased online.